matthewscharles/Light-Recorder-Deck/README.md

 As time goes on, I will upload a shopping list and some more detailed instructions on how to set this up on a Raspberry Pi.
 For now, I am using this repository for daily development to ensure that the code is open and public, but it remains undocumented!

 Please note: while I make this stuff a lot, I don't really identify as a coder, and GitHub remains fairly new and impenetrable to me...so any feedback or advice on how to make this work would be most appreciated!!

+# How does it work?
+No programming is required (or at least, that's the eventual idea).
+The programs are loaded to an SD card to boot directly on the Raspberry Pi.
+Having chosen your lights and their channels, the various colours and intensities can be chosen and linked to sounds through a set of sliders on the touch screen.